Dysplasia in the stomach (gastric dysplasia)

 Is dysplasia in the stomach the same as cancer?

 No. Dysplasia in the stomach does not mean cancer.
-However, if left untreated dysplasia can turn into a type of stomach cancer called adenocarcinoma over time.
+However, if left untreated, dysplasia can turn into a type of stomach cancer called adenocarcinoma over time.

-Pathologists divide dysplasia in the stomach into low grade dysplasia and high grade dysplasia and the grade can only be determined after a tissue sample is examined under a microscope by a pathologist.
-The grade is important because it helps determine the risk of developing stomach cancer over time.
-In general, the risk of developing stomach cancer over the following 12 months is approximately 10% with low grade dysplasia but is approximately 70% with high grade dysplasia.
+Pathologists classify dysplasia in the stomach into low grade dysplasia and high grade dysplasia.
+The grade is determined by examining a tissue sample under a microscope.
+Knowing the grade is important because it helps estimate the risk of developing stomach cancer.
+For low grade dysplasia, the risk of developing stomach cancer within the next year is about 10%.
+However, the risk increases to around 70% with high grade dysplasia.

-Low grade dysplasia in the stomach
+Low grade dysplasia

-In low grade dysplasia of the stomach, the cells look abnormal when examined under the microscope but they still share some features with normal, healthy cells.
-Mitotic figures (cells dividing to create new cells) can be seen but there are usually no atypical mitotic figures.
-The cells typically connect together to form round structures called glands and the glands are separated by a thin layer of connective tissue called lamina propria.
+In low grade dysplasia of the stomach, the cells look abnormal when examined under the microscope, but they still share some features with normal, healthy cells.
+Mitotic figures (cells dividing to create new cells) can be seen, but there are usually no atypical mitotic figures.
+The cells typically connect to form round structures called glands, separated by a thin layer of connective tissue called lamina propria.

-High grade dysplasia in the stomach
+High grade dysplasia

 A+ A A-